amanshrivastava1000/Timer-App/README.md

   ## Theming
 - The app supports both dark and light themes.
-- Tap the palette icon in the top right of the Home screen to toggle the theme.
+- Tap the moon-outline in the top right of the Home screen to toggle the theme.
-- The app will also follow your system theme by default.

 - **History Tab:**
   - View a list of completed timers with their completion time.